Many people often think they’re “too old,” to do something new.

 What I Learned From Teaching Saxophone to Adults

-When I started teaching private lessons, it was mainly for kids that played in their school band but I did have the occasional adult student.
+When I started teaching private lessons, it was mainly for kids that played in their school band.
+However, I did have the occasional adult student.
 In their lessons, I noticed right away that using the same learning materials and resources that were commonly used for kids, was uninspiring, boring and a big turn off for these adult learners.
-So I started teaching them the way I would want to learn, but there weren’t any beginner method books out there for adults that want to play the saxophone.
+So I started teaching them the way I would want to learn.
+There really weren’t any beginner method books out there for adults that want to play the saxophone.